Online Privacy Notice

 - How UMB treats "Do Not Track" requests

 - How UMB will let you know about changes to this notice

 Information UMB collects from you when you use our websites

 UMB collects the following categories of information from you when you visit our website:

 - Information you voluntarily provide.
 UMB collects information that you voluntarily provide.
-For example, you may provide UMB with information to access online banking or submit a job application.
-This may include identifiers, such as your name, phone number, home/mailing address or email address; and professional or employment-related information.
+For example, you may provide UMB with information to request more information on UMB products or services, schedule an appointment at a UMB branch location or submit a job application.
+This may include identifiers such as your name, phone number, home/mailing address, email address or professional or employment-related information.